alphagov/whitehall/docs/edition_workflow.md

 If a document does not have an edition in one of these states, it will use the `Unpublishing` to determine the response.
 If the `Unpublishing` is a redirect, ie a `Consolidated` `Unpublishing`, it will redirect to the alternative url.
 Otherwise it will render the `unpublished` view.

-The `PublishingApiUnpublishingWorker` uses the above to decide what to do with an `Unpublishing` when sending the content to the Publishing API.
+The `PublishingApiUnpublishingJob` uses the above to decide what to do with an `Unpublishing` when sending the content to the Publishing API.
 It will always call the `unpublish` endpoint, with one of the following types:

 | Unpublishing type                          | Publishing API unpublishing type |
 |--------------------------------------------|----------------------------------|